 1. Heat ghee/oil in a large pot over medium heat, then add spices.
 Stir until fragrant.

 2. Add chopped onion, leek, and salt.
 Cook for a few minutes until vegetables begin to wilt a bit.
 Add garlic, the rest of the chopped vegetables and tomatoes.
 Stir occasionally.

-5. Using a blender, immersion blender, or food processor, puree 2 cups of the cooked beans (approx. half the total amount) with 4 cups of the reserved cooking liquid.
-Add to the pot with the remaining whole, cooked beans.
+3. Using a blender, immersion blender, or food processor, puree 2 cups of the cooked beans (approx. half the total amount) with 4 cups of the reserved cooking liquid (or vegetable broth).
+Add this liquid to the pot of vegetables along with the remaining whole, cooked black beans.

-8. Serve immediately with a drizzle of cold-pressed olive oil, cilantro, and a chunk of cornbread (working the kinks out of that recipe!)
+6. Serve immediately with a drizzle of cold-pressed olive oil, cilantro, and a chunk of cornbread (this recipe is wonderful!)
 Store leftovers in the fridge; freezes well.